Holiday Pies and Treats to Make Ahead

 - Place dessert into the refrigerate until chocolate is set firm.
 Store in a plastic Tupperware-type container with the lid on of not serving the same day.

-This dip can be made up to 7 days ahead of time.
+This flavorful dip can be made up to one full week ahead of time.

-- 8 OZ cream cheese at room temperature & softened
+- 8 oz brick or tub of cream cheese at room temperature & softened

-- 2 Cups powdered sugar 1, 15-OZ or 16-OZ pumpkin (not the pie filling or pumpkin pudding - the cans look similar)
+- 2 Cups powdered sugar 1, 15-oz or 16-oz can of pumpkin (not the pie filling or pumpkin pudding)

 - 1 teaspoon ground cinnamon ½ teaspoon ground ginger